SoftwareAG/c8y-docs/content/device-integration/integration-tutorials-bundle/thin-edge-raspberry-pi.md

 #### Step 3 Sending device data

 Once your device is configured and connected to {{< product-c8y-iot >}}, you can start sending measurements, events or alarms.
-With the standard configuration you can not connect externally to the mosquito broker and the messages must be sent directly from the device.
+With the standard configuration you cannot connect externally to the mosquito broker and the messages must be sent directly from the device.

 The tedge CLI allows you to send payloads via MQTT: